Gargamiel/PokeWorld/README.md

 - Fixing bugs and improving compatibility.

+- Improving Legendary Pokémon quests, make them more challenging, with weather event for exemple, and adding proper lore linked with the RimWorld universe for each Legendary.

-- Adding more moves, moves effect and animation, such as thunder dropping when using Thunder / Thunderbolt, have a meteor fall when using Draco Meteor, explosions, status moves,  a TM-like mechanic.
+- Adding more moves, moves effect and animation, such as thunder dropping when using Thunder / Thunderbolt, have a meteor fall when using Draco Meteor, explosions, have dark/ghost-type moves reduce pawns mood, status moves, a TM-like mechanic.

 - Improve forms, change type and move set in addition to texture.

+- Pokémon themed Pawn backstories and traits.

 - Pokémon themed music.

 - More Pokémon?

+# Disclaimer

+This mod's scope is quite extensive, touching many aspect of the base game.
+Since this mod is a one man's work, developed on my free time between school hours, I haven't been able to extensively test all its aspects, most notably its compatibility with other mods and DLC.
+I therefore expect some bugs and compatibility issues (hopefully nothing game-breaking) to be found and reported.

+Note that i decided to release this mod even though moves and legendary quests could use some improvement, but I currently have a lot of projects for school and exams are approaching, so i decided to release now and let you enjoy PokéWorld despite it not beeing fully finished, so as to not make you wait several more month.

+My first objective after release will be to fix most of these bugs and compatibility issues before adding new content.
+If you do find a bug, please report it so that i may fix it.
+I could have spent more time testing, but this would mean pushing the release further and further, instead of letting the community enjoy my work.

+Please use with caution and not with a save you care a lot about, I advise creating a new game for this mod with small or QoL mods until it has been tested further.